 Ho Chi Minh City

 Ho Chi Minh City is the business capital of Vietnam.
 Here you’ll find a cosmopolitan vibe where old buildings stand next to the super modern skyscrapers.
+Whether you only have a week in Vietnam, or longer, you’ve got to see Ho Chi Minh City.

 There are definitely a few must dos in Ho Chi Minh City.
 Haggle some bargains at the Ben Thanh Market, check out the king’s digs at Reunification Palace, go and see the old post office and take a look round Notre Dame Cathedral too.